Stephen Sondheim: Awards, honors and legacy

-Most episode titles of the television series Desperate Housewives refer to Sondheim's song titles or lyrics, and the series finale is titled "Finishing the Hat".
+Most episode titles of Desperate Housewives refer to Sondheim's song titles or lyrics, and the series finale is titled "Finishing the Hat".
 In 1990, Sondheim, as the Cameron Mackintosh chair in musical theater at Oxford, conducted workshops with promising musical writers including George Stiles, Anthony Drewe, Andrew Peggie, Paul James, Kit Hesketh-Harvey, and Stephen Keeling.
 The writers founded the Mercury Workshop in 1992, which merged with the New Musicals Alliance to become MMD (a UK-based organization to develop new musical theater, of which Sondheim was a patron).
+Stephen Colbert said: "When I was 19, I read the lyrics of 'Putting It Together' to my mother, to say that this is what I wanted to do with my life.
+Even though I had no idea of what 'this' might be.
+I couldn't sing like Mandy Patinkin, I couldn't compose like Sondheim, I couldn't write or direct like James Lapine.
+But like Seurat's hat, that play was a window from this world to that."

 Signature Theatre in Arlington County, Virginia established its Sondheim Award, which includes a $5,000 donation to a nonprofit organization of the recipient's choice, "as a tribute to America's most influential contemporary musical theatre composer".
 The first award, to Sondheim, was presented at an April 27, 2009, benefit with performances by Bernadette Peters, Michael Cerveris, Will Gartshore, and Eleasha Gamble.
 The 2010 recipient was Angela Lansbury, with Peters and Catherine Zeta-Jones hosting the April benefit.
 The 2011 honoree was Bernadette Peters.
 Other recipients were Patti LuPone in 2012, Hal Prince in 2013, Jonathan Tunick in 2014, and James Lapine in 2015.
 The 2016 awardee was John Weidman and the 2017 awardee was Cameron Mackintosh.

 Henry Miller's Theatre, on West 43rd Street in New York City, was renamed the Stephen Sondheim Theatre on September 15, 2010, for the composer's 80th birthday.
 In attendance were Nathan Lane, Patti LuPone, and John Weidman.
-Sondheim said in response to the honor, "I'm deeply embarrassed.
+Sondheim said of the honor: "I'm deeply embarrassed.
 Thrilled, but deeply embarrassed.
 I've always hated my last name.
 It just doesn't sing.
 I mean, it's not Belasco.
 And it's not Rodgers and it's not Simon.
 And it's not Wilson.
 It just doesn't sing.
 It sings better than Schoenfeld and Jacobs.
 But it just doesn't sing".
 Lane said, "We love our corporate sponsors and we love their money, but there's something sacred about naming a theatre, and there's something about this that is right and just".

 In 2010, The Daily Telegraph wrote that Sondheim was "almost certainly" the only living composer with a quarterly journal published in his name; The Sondheim Review, founded in 1994, chronicled and promoted his work.
 It ceased publication in 2016.